karthick432/Movie-Recommender/README.md

 # Movie-Recommender
 A Movie Recommendation System built using Streamlit and TMDB API.
 This project suggests movies based on a collaborative filtering approach and utilizes preprocessed PKL files for recommendations.

-Features
+## Features
-    -Suggests similar movies based on user input
+- Suggests similar movies based on user input
-    -Uses collaborative filtering for recommendations
+- Uses collaborative filtering for recommendations
-    -Built with Streamlit for an interactive UI -Utilizes TMDB API for fetching movie details -Preprocessed PKL files for efficient data handling
+- Built with Streamlit for an interactive UI
+- Utilizes TMDB API for fetching movie details
+- Preprocessed PKL files for efficient data handling

 Installation